+Whether we like it or not, split ends are something we all deal with.
 Have you ever wondered what causes split ends?
-You’d be surprised to know how easy it is for your hair to splay out into two (or, gulp, more) parts at the tips, resembling a small twig or a broken fishbone.
+From heat damage to dyeing, you’d be surprised to know how easy it is for your hair to splay out into two (or, gulp, more) parts at the tips.

-This kind of damage can happen on any hair type.
-It’s easy to get rid of split ends by cutting them off, but it’s also important to know what caused them in the first place so you can prevent them from happening again.
-Read on to discover how to prevent split ends, how they form in the first place and what you can do about them in the interim:
+This kind of damage can happen to any hair type.
+It’s easy to get rid of split ends by cutting them off, but it’s also important to know what caused them in the first place.

 1. Using rubber bands for your ponytails

-While you may have gotten that perfect color, that straight hairdo and/or curly style you’ve been craving, it can come with a cost.
-These treatments generally use a lot of chemicals that can deplete and strip your hair of its natural moisture, leaving it dry and prone to splitting—particularly when left untreated.
-Chemical processes damage hair from the inside out, causing a higher porosity and make the cuticle weaker, thus making it severely split-end prone.
+While you may have gotten that perfect color, that straight hairdo, and/or curly style you’ve been craving, it can come with a cost.
+These treatments generally use a lot of chemicals that can deplete and strip your hair of its natural moisture, leaving it dry and prone to splitting.
+Chemical processes damage hair from the inside out and make the cuticle weaker, making it severely split end-prone.

-Consider using a wash and care system that nourishes hair with every use, while also prolonging and extending the vibrancy of your new color for as long as possible.
-Dove Nutritive Solutions Color Care Shampoo and Dove Nutritive Solutions Color Care Conditioner is a duo that comes with a formulation that helps keep your new hue vibrant for up to 40 washes!
-It also helps keep hair feeling silky and manageable on the daily—two crucial things that improve your hair’s look and feel.
+Consider using a wash and care system that nourishes hair with every use, while also prolonging and extending the vibrancy of your new color.
+Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner is a duo that is naturally derived and helps keep your new hue vibrant!

-While it’s important to keep our locks clean and scalps healthy, excessively washing hair can cause it to lose its natural oils, which can then result in dryer, rougher ends.
+While it’s important to keep our locks clean and scalps healthy, excessively washing hair can cause it to lose its natural oils.
+This results in dryer, rougher ends.

-Just like shampooing, combing and brushing our hair is essential, but overdoing it can certainly lead to some breakage.
+Just like shampooing, combing, and brushing our hair is essential, but overdoing it can certainly lead to some breakage.
 Ease up on the overbrushing!
-If you feel that your hair needs something to help with the detangling process, use a leave-in conditioner like Dove Absolute Curls Leave-In Detangler after towel-drying to minimize knots and friction on the strand when combing.
+If you feel that your hair needs something to help with the detangling process, use a leave-in conditioner like The Good Stuff Complete Repair Balm after towel-drying to minimize knots and friction on the strand when combing.

 Even your beloved towel-dry technique can be causing damage to your locks.
-Post-shower, use a micro-fiber towel on your hair to dry, or better yet, an old, clean t-shirt!
-Terry-cloth towels can snag on hair and increase the chance of breakage.
+Post-shower, use a micro-fiber towel on your hair to dry, or better yet, a clean t-shirt!
+This is a lot more gentle on your strands and won’t cause friction.

 How Can You Prevent Split Ends?

-Read on to see how you can prevent damage and split ends from even forming in the first place:
+Read on to see how you can prevent damage and what causes split ends from even forming in the first place:

 It might seem counterintuitive, but sometimes the best way to keep your length intact is to get regular haircuts.
 Doing so ensures your tips are neatly trimmed straight across the cuticle, and that any budding splits at the very tips are, yes, nipped in the bud.
-Ed’s note: The sooner you book that appointment, the better (six to eight weeks is ideal), as a split end only worsens with time since the “break” can rise up your strand, potentially eating up more length.
-A good visual: Think of split ends as a virus you must quarantine, and a trim as the cure!
+Ed’s note: The sooner you book that appointment, the better (six to eight weeks is ideal).
+Split ends only worsen with time since the “break” can rise up the strand, potentially eating up more length.